On the geometric properties of multi-operator two-phase elliptic measure: Intro

-Step (2) involves demonstrating that if a blown up boundary is sufficiently close to flat, then it is in fact flat.
-In the case $A^{\pm} =\Id$ the free boundary problem reduces significantly to the case where the function $u = u^{+} - u^{-}$ for the blown up Greens functions $u^\pm$ is a harmonic polynomial, as previous used in \cite{KPT, AzzMou} (see also \cite{BET}).
-Therein, such a rigidity result can thus be derived via a Liouville-type theorem for harmonic polynomials.
-Here, however, the coefficients $A^\pm(p)$ differ on each side of $\partial \Omega$ and thus one cannot generally hope that the blown-up boundary is the nodal set of an elliptic polynomial.
-We instead replace this with the delicate study of the aforementioned multi-operator free boundary problem, for which we can obtain an analogous Liouville-type, adapting ground-breaking techniques of Caffarelli \cite{Caff1-Lip-implies-reg,Caff2-flat-implies-Lip,Caff3}, which had been already observed to extend to such a setting in the works \cite{Feldman,AM}.
-The overall idea is a two-step procedure: first show that flatness of the boundary implies the boundary is Lipschitz, and then prove that Lipschitz regularity of the boundary in turn implies the boundary is $C^{1,\alpha}$.
-Although this is a local argument, which has since been superseded by the more flexible approach of De Silva \cite{DeSilva}, we crucially rely on proving rigidity in a global setting, {which seems out of reach with De Silva's techniques}.
+The overall idea is a two-step procedure: first show that flatness of the boundary implies the boundary is Lipschitz, and then prove that Lipschitz boundary regularity in turn implies $C^{1,\alpha}$ boundary regularity.
+Although this is a local argument, which has since been superseded by the more flexible approach of De Silva \cite{DeSilva}, we crucially rely on the global rigidity consequence of this, {which seems out of reach with De Silva's techniques}.
 We refer the reader to Section \ref{ss:eps-mon-implies-Lip} for a more detailed discussion of the approach.
 Note that in the special case where the jump in the coefficients is characterized by a scalar function, namely $A^+(p) = c A^{-}(p)$, one may consider a suitably weighted difference of $u^+$ and $u^-$ in order to once again reduce to the elliptic polynomial case; see \cite{KLS1,KLS2}.
 In that setting, the same procedure as in \cite{AzzMou} carries through without a hitch, leaving it uninteresting in our setting.
 In particular, \cite{KLS1,KLS2} make use of the Alt-Caffarelli-Friedman monotonicity formula and Almgren's frequency function, neither of which we can use in this setting.